 Undermining the toe of the embankment of the South Side meant this specific area located nearby a river, posed a particular problem.
 The design solution chosen, combined the installation of a soil nail reinforced scour protection system, including rock rolls and mattresses.
 Very tight access prohibited the use of traditional plant.
 The initial plan was to use crane lifts to carry out the works during possession.
 This meant undertaking these works at night and during possessions.

 Initially, using slop mounted drill rigs meant that the soil nails could be installed and then partnering with Salix to use one of their spider excavators, meant that the scour protection could be installed from within the river itself.
 The new solution included bio oils and slit traps/surface booms in place downstream.
-Carrying out the works efficiently was a result of this new solution, in an environmentally safe manner and during normal train running hours without the need for possessions.
+Carrying out the works efficiently was a result of this new solution.
+To clarify, in an environmentally safe manner and during normal train running hours without the need for possessions.

 Completing the works within budget was a result of using the above plant and access methods and, more importantly, over a significantly reduced programme duration.

 Location: Trowbridge, Wiltshire